 Now, someone might object that the kinds of rules I have described are not correct.
 Instead of the rule Perception, for instance, consider a rule Perception*, which urges one to follow Perception with exceptions: one ought not to follow Perception in situations involving evidence of the kind described above, evidence that one is prone to misapply Perception, or evidence that Perception is incorrect.
 If one thus specifies the right epistemic rules to start out with, one might wonder, is there any need for an additional condition on justification and hence, what I am calling a two-tiered theory?
 But of course, a subject can acquire evidence that she has misapplied Perception*, or that Perception* is incorrect.
 Though Perception* can prevent a subject from inferring by Perception in situations involving higher-order defeaters of the relevant sort, it cannot prevent one from inferring by Perception* itself.
 I will leave discussion of an Über-rule that by definition never encounters such problems for later.

-I have given reasons to think that following correct epistemic rules cannot be a sufficient condition on epistemic rationality.
-First,More generally, unless the justification-conferring property F is a property that a doxastic state can have only if one lacks evidence that the process producing the state is flawed in a defeat-inducing way, a theory of justification able to accommodate defeat by higher-order evidence must admit an additional condition – a condition stating that the subject must lack evidence of the defeating kind.
+I have given two tentative reasons to think that following correct epistemic rules cannot be a sufficient condition on epistemic rationality.
+First, having built-in provisos for higher-order defeaters just doesn’t seem like a criterion for being a correct epistemic rule.
+And second, even when a rule has some such provisos built into it, it need not have provisos for all possible higher-order defeaters built into to it – and it is at least a prima facie challenge to show how this would even be possible.
+More generally, unless the justification-conferring property F is a property that a doxastic state can have only if one lacks evidence that the process producing the state is flawed in a defeat-inducing way, a theory of justification able to accommodate defeat by higher-order evidence must admit an additional condition – a condition stating that the subject must lack evidence of the defeating kind.
 And so we have arrived at a two-tiered theory of justification.
 Such a theory has roughly the following form: A doxastic state S is justified just in case (i) S has F, and (ii) one lacks evidence that S is flawed.
 In so far as what it is for a state to be flawed is just for it to fail to have F, one might hope to state (ii) neatly as follows: the subject must lack evidence that her state lacks F.

 Within the context of a rule-driven picture, the rough idea will be that a doxastic state is justified just in case (i) it is the product of following a correct epistemic rule, and (ii) one doesn’t have evidence that it is flawed.
 A typical example of evidence that one’s state is flawed is evidence that it is the result of a failure to apply correct epistemic rules.
 Such evidence can take various forms.
 It could be evidence that one has failed in one’s attempt to apply what are in fact perfectly correct epistemic rules, it could be evidence that the rules one has successfully applied are faulty, or it could be evidence that favours neither of these possibilities.
 Compare: one might acquire evidence that a device fails to run a program, evidence that it runs a faulty program, or evidence that is ambiguous between these alternatives.
 Evidence that a rule one has applied is incorrect is particularly far-reaching, for it threatens to infect all states that result from applications of the rule.
 Indeed, such evidence will play an important role in the discussion below.